Fraud Response Plan

 1. Introduction

-1.1 Mid and East Antrim Borough Council (hereafter referred to as ‘The Council’) will not tolerate any kind of fraud and is committed to developing and maintaining a culture where its staff have, and are seen to have, the highest standards of honesty, propriety and integrity in the exercise of their duties.
+1.1 Mid and East Antrim Borough Council (hereafter referred to as ‘The Council’) has a zero tolerance approach to fraud, and is committed to developing and maintaining a culture where its staff have, and are seen to have, the highest standards of honesty, propriety and integrity in the exercise of their duties.

-The plan sets out how Council staff and others are required to report suspicions of fraud and how the Council handle them.
+The plan sets out how Council staff and others are required to report suspicions of fraud and how the Council will respond and handle them.

-1.2 Adherence to this plan will ensure that timely and effective action is taken to prevent further losses, maximise the recovery and minimise recurrence of losses, identify the fraudsters and maximise the probability of success if any disciplinary/legal action is taken.
+1.2 Adherence to this plan will h e l p ensure that timely and effective action is taken to prevent further losses, maximise recovery, reduce the risk of the fraud happening again, identify those responsible and maximise the probability of success if any disciplinary/legal action is taken.

 1.3 Staff have a duty to come forward and give information where they honestly believe someone may have committed or be about to commit an act of fraud.